-How To Knit Magic Loop Knitting In the Round
+How To Master Magic Loop Knitting In the Round

 Why should you even care about Magic Loop knitting?